pedro00dk/pedro00dk.github.io/_posts/2020-08-29-first-post.md

 ---
-title: Creating and configuring Github pages
+title: Creating and configuring Github pages (under construction)
-categories: notes github-pages
+categories: projects notes github-pages
 ---

 # Creating and configuring Github pages

 Github Pages is an extremely useful feature for the creation of simple websites and blogs without having to code anyting.
-Although it is simple to get started by just writing some markdown in a `README.md`, things became a bit complicated because of speciall features I wanted to use, and hidden behaviors I faced.
+Although it is simple to get started by just writing some markdown in a `README.md`, things became a bit complicated because of special features I wanted to use, and hidden behaviors I faced.

 > This is my first post in my own page, and it reports my experiences when creating this website.
-> Things written here may not correct and are certainly not to be taken as definition or specification of anything, but it may help you if you have similar problems.
+> Things written here may not be correct and are certainly not to be taken as definition or specification of anything, but it may be helpful if you face similar problems.

 ### Resources